jitsi/handbook/docs/dev-guide/web-jitsi-meet.md

 ## Building the sources

 :::note
-Node.js >= 16 and npm >= 8 are required.
+Node.js >= 22 and npm >= 10 are required.
 :::

 :::caution
 Windows is not supported.
 :::

-On Debian/Ubuntu systems, the required packages can be installed with:
-- Download "Linux Binaries (x64)" from https://nodejs.org/en/download/
-- Install Node.js following these instructions: https://github.com/nodejs/help/wiki/Installation
+Make sure you have Node.js installed.
+If you don't, follow [these instructions](https://nodejs.org/en/download/).

 Then go ahead:
 ```bash